Ryannn06/Analyzing-Olympic-Games-Dataset-with-SQL/README.md

 Thanks to the open-source data community for making this analysis possible!

-And special thanks to [TechTFQ](https://techtfq.com/blog/practice-writing-sql-queries-using-real-dataset#google_vignette) for providing valuable guidance and examples that helped structure and refine the SQL analysis in this project.
+And special thanks to [TechTFQ](https://techtfq.com/blog/practice-writing-sql-queries-using-real-dataset#google_vignette) for providing valuable guidance and examples that inspired and refined the SQL analysis in this project.